bduranvinet/SENTINEL-ed/README.md

 * **CRISPR-base depletion** [Kardailsky et al., 2025 - Monitoring the Land and Sea: Enhancing Efficiency Through CRISPR-Cas Driven Depletion and Enrichment of Environmental DNA in _CRISPR J._](https://doi.org/10.1089/crispr.2024.0050)

 ---
+# Before starting

+This repository is educational and is not intended to cover all of bioinformatics.
+Instead, it is intended to teach you to use a specific tool within many other applications that Conda could run.
+If you ran into any potential issues when exploring ADAPT deeper, feel free to contact the original ADAPT authors or me at benjamin.duran-vinet@postgrad.otago.ac.nz

+---

 # Installing ADAPT v1.6.0